 Use the default mobile interface.
 The easiest way to do so is to simple visit the Dropbox mobile portal located at Dropbox.com/m.
 You don’t have to be logged in on your mobile device to test it out, take the updated mobile interface for a spin right at your desk.

 Install the Dropbox app for your mobile platform.
 While visiting the mobile portal is the fastest way to access your files, installing the official app for your platform is a better long term solution (and allows for syncing of files on the actual mobile device).
-Check out the official Dropbox apps for Android, iPhone, iPad, and BlackBerry.
-There is no official Windows Mobile Dropbox app; Windows Mobile users will want to check out DroppedBoxx, a third-party Dropbox app.
+Check out the official Dropbox apps for Android, iPhone, iPad, BlackBerry, and Windows Phone.

 Use mobile apps that sync to Dropbox.
 Numerous applications include Dropbox support.
 Search the app store of your respective mobile device with the keyword “dropbox” to turn up applications that will sync/backup to Dropbox.